-Interest income increased to \$261,000 for the three months ended March 31, 2005 from \$87,000 for the three months ended March 31, 2004.
-The increase in interest income was primarily due to higher average levels of cash and investment securities and, to a lesser extent, increased yields on our investment portfolio.
+Interest income increased to \$625,000 for the three months ended March 31, 2006 from \$261,000 for the three months ended March 31, 2005.
+The increase in interest income was primarily due to higher average levels of cash and investment securities and increased yields on our investment portfolio.